pmihango/ph1-code-challenge/README.md

 A > 79, B - 60 to 79, C -  59 to 49, D - 40 to 49, E - less 40.

+-The program runs by prompting the user to enter student score

+-When a score is entered, the program will grade the student.

+-the grades are as per the grading system presented.